5 Time-Saving Strategies Every Teacher Needs

 5. Say No to Perfection

 A good lesson delivered is better than a perfect lesson that never gets finished.
 Set a time limit for prep and stick to it.
-Your experience and adaptability in the classroom matter more than pixel-perfect handouts.
+Your experience and adaptability in the classroom matter more than pixel-perfect handouts, watch out for teacher burnout warning signs.

 The Compound Effect